-- Preclinical research in our Neuroimmunology Lab focuses on animal and in vitro studies to elucidate the molecular and cellular mechanisms underlying the symptoms that develop in response to cancer and its treatment, including cognitive impairment, pain, and fatigue.
-We are developing preclinical and translational studies on regenerative medicine for treatment of neurotoxic symptoms, and we seek to expand our preclinical and translational efforts to develop, identify, and test novel drugs for neurotoxicities.
+- Preclinical and translational research: The department's four Neuroimmunology Laboratories are conducting animal and in vitro studies to discover molecular and cellular mechanisms underlying the symptoms that develop in response to cancer and its treatment — for example, cognitive impairment, pain and fatigue.
+We are pursuing regenerative medicine and novel agents for treating neurotoxic symptoms.